ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-04-swift-essentials-variables-data-types-and-more-part-1.md

 print(orderStatus) // Output: OrderStatus.pending
 {%- endhighlight -%}

 Enums improve readability.
 They make your code more self-documenting and easier to understand.
-Also, they are type safety, because they preventing you from accidentally assigning incorrect values.
+They also enforce type safety, preventing you from accidentally assigning incorrect values.

-## Cools things
+## Cool Things

-### String interpolation
+### String Interpolation

-An easy way to concatenate strings without to use "+" is using interpolation:
+An easy way to concatenate strings without using "+" is using interpolation:

 {%- highlight swift -%}
 let name = "Laura"